microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/passwordauthenticationmethod-resetpassword.md

 Initiate a reset for the password associated with a [password authentication method](../resources/passwordauthenticationmethod.md) object.
 This can only be done by an administrator with appropriate permissions and cannot be performed on a user's own account.

 This flow writes the new password to Azure Active Directory and pushes it to on-premises Active Directory if configured using password writeback.
 The admin can either provide a new password or have the system generate one.
-The user is prompted to change password on their next sign-in.
+The user is prompted to change their password on their next sign in.

 This reset is a long-running operation and will return a link in the `Location` header where the caller can periodically check for the status of the reset.